Density Matrix-based Dynamics for Quantum Robotic Swarms: Examples

 To consider the interaction with the environment, we have to include non-null $L$ operators.
 For the sake of simplicity, we can choose $L=|0\rangle\langle0|$.
 Thus, the remaining terms of the master equation are computed as

 Summing up the terms of Eqq. (\ref{first_term},\ref{other_terms}), we obtain

-\subsection{Other computational examples}
+\subsection{Other Computational Examples}

-In the next few examples, we consider another toy swarm, constituted by two robotic fish $R_1,\,R_2$, moving along the segment $[0,1]$ of the $x$ axis, as shown in Figure \ref{cases_A_B_b}.
+\ma{Next,} consider another toy swarm, constituted by two robotic fish $R_1,\,R_2$, moving along the segment $[0,1]$ of the $x$ axis, as shown in Figure \ref{cases_A_B_b}.
 For the sake of simplicity, we neglect here information about success in target reaching, focusing only on information about position.
 Case A presents two robots maintaining a constant distance between them, while case B presents two robots getting distant from each other.

 Let us focus on case A, an example of swarm compactness over time.
 Figure \ref{cases_A_B_b} exemplifies the passage to a quantum representation, where the positions are substituted by the peaks of the wavefunctions.
 As an example, we choose to write the density operator of the swarm as a mixed state: